-At least two unused reference filters shall be weighed within 12 hours of, but preferably at the same time as the sample filter weighing.
+At least two unused reference filters shall be weighed within 80 hours of, but preferably at the same time as the sample filter weighing.
 They shall be the same material as the sample filters.
 Buoyancy correction shall be applied to the weighings.

-If the weight of any of the reference filters changes between sample filter weighings by more than 10 µg, all sample filters shall be discarded and the emissions test repeated.
+If the weight of any of the reference filters changes between sample filter weighings by more than 10 µg or ±10 per cent of the expected total PM mass, whichever is higher, all sample filters shall be discarded and the emissions test repeated.

 The reference filters shall be periodically replaced based on good engineering judgement, but at least once per year.